OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### <a name="channel-deleted"></a>Canal excluído

-O evento excluído do canal é enviado para seu bot, sempre que um canal é excluído em uma equipe onde seu bot está instalado.
+O evento excluído do canal é enviado ao bot sempre que um canal é excluído em uma equipe em que o bot está instalado.

 O código a seguir mostra um exemplo de evento excluído do canal: